All Episodes

 In other words, I know that in your book you said this is the making of a populist movement.

-Everything you just named, and you have these Sean, absolutely fraudulent Republicans like Nicole Wallace, who's now a liberal, like the many of the Republican commentators at CNN who walk around and disguise themselves as Republicans and go down and tear down this president when a true Reagan conservative would be standing up and applauding.
+And you have these, Sean, absolutely fraudulent Republicans like Nicole Wallace, who's now a liberal, like many of the Republican commentators at CNN who walk around and disguise themselves as Republicans and go down and tear down this president when a true Reagan conservative would be standing up and applauding.

 He is achieving the conservative agenda at record rates.

-Even Heritage Foundation has said that ten times the pace of past Republican presidents.
+Even Heritage Foundation has said that 10 times the pace of past Republican presidents.

-It's exciting, and the media recognizes it, which is why they make up conspiracy theories about Stormy Daniels and Russia collusion, and they're insane.
+It's exciting, and the media recognizes it, which is why they make up conspiracy theories about Stormy Daniels and Russia collusion.

 But voters recognize it.